Rebecca Blaikie: Candidate for the New Democratic Party

 Blaikie was a candidate for the NDP in the 2004 Canadian federal election in then-Prime Minister Paul Martin's electoral district of LaSalle—Émard in Montreal, Quebec.
-She received 4.97 per cent of the vote share, and was not elected.
-She did however receive a large amount of press coverage.
+She received 4.4 per cent of the vote, coming in fourth place.
+She did, however, receive a large amount of press coverage.

-As executive director of the party's Quebec wing, she was one of the architects of Thomas Mulcair's historic victory in the 2007 Outremont by-election and was widely credited with setting the groundwork for the party's historic breakthrough in the province in the 2011 election.
+As executive director of the party's Quebec wing, she was one of the architects of Tom Mulcair's historic victory in the 2007 Outremont by-election—he became the first New Democrat to win a federal seat in Quebec since Phil Edmonston in the 1990 Chambly by-election, and Outremont had voted Liberal in every election since its creation except for the Progressive Conservative win of 1988.
+She was also widely credited with setting the groundwork for the party's historic breakthrough in the province in the 2011 election.

 She then returned to Manitoba to work for the provincial government.
-She ran in the 2011 federal election in the district of Winnipeg North, receiving 35.41 per cent of the vote, narrowly losing to Kevin Lamoureux of the Liberal Party by 44 votes (0.17 per cent).
+She ran in the 2011 federal election in the district of Winnipeg North, receiving 35.41 per cent of the vote, narrowly losing to incumbent Kevin Lamoureux of the Liberal Party by 44 votes (0.17 per cent).

 NDP treasurer and president

-Blaikie was elected treasurer of the NDP at the Halifax convention in 2009 and reelected at the Vancouver convention in 2011, alongside Brian Topp who had been elected president.
+Blaikie was elected treasurer of the NDP at its 2009 convention in Halifax, Nova Scotia.
+She was reelected at the 2011 convention in Vancouver, alongside Brian Topp, who had been elected president.
 After Jack Layton's death, Topp resigned as party president to run in the leadership race.
 As the party's federal council may fill vacancies with one of its own members, it chose Blaikie to fill the seat of president.
 Blaikie was re-elected as president at the 2013 Montreal convention.

-One of Blaikie's first notable acts as party president was to preside over the 2012 leadership election.
+One of Blaikie's first notable acts as party president was to preside over the 2012 leadership election, which Tom Mulcair won.

 Her term as president of the NDP ended in 2016.
 At the party's convention in April 2016, Marit Stiles was selected as her successor.